It’s easy to make this adorable veggie platter for your next football party! Made with fresh veggies in the shape of a football.

 Serving Suggestions

-Finger foods are definitely the way to go!
-Consider serving this veggie tray alongside another great appetizer, like these simple sliders, Jalapeno Popcorn, this Smoked Buffalo Chicken Dip (with tortilla chips), or my Bacon Wrapped Water Chestnuts.
+For more substantial meal, add finger foods!
+Consider serving this veggie tray on an appetizer table with simple sliders, Jalapeno Popcorn, Smoked Buffalo Chicken Dip (with tortilla chips), or my Bacon Wrapped Water Chestnuts.
+You could also serve it with a cheeseball shaped like a football!

 a photo of a veggie tray shaped like a football